norbi907/norbi907/README.md

 I am currently studying Web Development and hope to finish my studies with a bachelors.

 In my free time I like to:
--Teach myself C++
+- Teach myself C++
--Get overly enthusiastic about sports
+- Get overly enthusiastic about sports
--Keep up with my health
+- Keep up with my health

 For contact you can reach me:
 On X